Colean128/typecheat/README.md

 typecheat
 =========
-A script that fakes WPM on Typeracer (tampermonkey script)
+A script that types for you on Typeracer (tampermonkey script)

 This is the bot that got first place and 256 wpm on the typeracer leaderboards:
 ![](https://puu.sh/wRMOt/e6a1493c10.png)